Skip to main content

 Additionally, some venues may filter or drop execution information under certain conditions, resulting in further information loss.
 This would not occur if all events were persisted in the cache database.

 Each strategy can also be configured to claim any external orders for an instrument ID generated during reconciliation using the external_order_claims configuration parameter.
-This is useful in situations where, at system start, there is no cached state or it is desirable for a strategy to resume its operations and continue managing existing open orders at the venue for an instrument.
+This is useful in situations where, at system start, there is no cached state or it is desirable for a strategy to resume its operations and continue managing existing open orders for a specific instrument.

 Reconciliation procedure